faguim/ontomatch/README.md

 [`hfo`](https://bioportal.bioontology.org/ontologies/HFO)

 The set of algorithms used in this project is based on the project [java-string-similarity](https://github.com/tdebatty/java-string-similarity).
-Please refer [to this link](https://github.com/tdebatty/java-string-similarity#overview) for further details.
+Please refer [to this link](https://github.com/tdebatty/java-string-similarity#overview) for further details and credits.

 Available **algorithmIDs** for string similarity and distance measures:
 [`NormalizedLevenshtein`](https://github.com/tdebatty/java-string-similarity#normalized-levenshtein),